atom/flight-manual.atom.io/CONTRIBUTING.md

 ### Package and Theme Names

 Package and theme names, both core and community, should be presented all lowercase and hyphen-separated.

 When they are linked:

 * Community packages and themes should be linked to their https://atom.io page: [minimap](https://atom.io/packages/minimap), [monokai](https://atom.io/themes/monokai)
 * Core packages and themes should be linked to their GitHub repository: [settings-view](https://github.com/atom/settings-view)

 Note: Do not add `atom/` to the beginning of the names of Core packages.
 We don't want to differentiate between Core and Community packages like that.

+When they are not linked, do not italicize, bold or monospace the package or theme name.

 ### Code